matthewjdenny/ISSR_Data_Science_Summer_Summit_15/Handouts/Package_Development_Tutorial.md

 	#' @importFrom Rcpp sourceCpp
 	NULL

-Note that they last three lines are necessary if you want to include C++ code in your package, and the `@import methods` statement is necessary if you want to create your own object class.
+REally, you should just be checking out hte chapter in [**Hadley Wickham's book**](http://r-pkgs.had.co.nz/man.html) to figure out how to do this, as it is much more thorough, but this code can atleast get you started.
+Note that they last three lines are necessary if you want to include C++ code in your package, and the `@import methods` statement is necessary if you want to create your own object class for your package.

 ## Adding In C++ Code

-If you are going to use C++ code in your R package, the first thing you will need to do is make sure your `DESCRIPTION` and `NAMESPACE` files are set up correctly.
+Before going any further, I suggest you check out my tutorial [Using C++ and R code Together with Rcpp](http://www.mjdenny.com/Rcpp_Intro.html) to get the basics of C++ programming under your belt.
+You may also need to follow some of the steps at the beginning of this tutorial before you will even be able to install the Rcpp package and get it working, especially if you are using Windows or a certain versions of Mac OS X. If you are going to use C++ code in your R package, the first thing you will need to do is make sure your `DESCRIPTION` and `NAMESPACE` files are set up correctly.
 For the `NAMESPACE` file, you will want to make sure you add the following lines at the end of your file where `YourPackageName` is the exact (case sensitive) name of your package.

 	importFrom(Rcpp,evalCpp)
 	useDynLib(YourPackageName)